 My advisee wants to study abroad.
 Where is the best place to start exploring those options?

-Send your advisee to Off-Campus Study at the Center for Global Education to get started on the study abroad process.
+Send your advisee to the Center for Global Education to get started on the study abroad process.
 For questions about transferring credit back from study abroad to satisfy specific CMC GEs and/or major requirements, your advisee should talk to the contact person listed above for the department/major.

 My advisee has a question about academics that I don't see covered here.